 Wages paid to employees who are absent from work to volunteer as fire fighters, or to respond to other emergencies, may be exempt from payroll tax in respect of any period they are engaged as a volunteer member of SACFS or emergency services organisation responding to the bushfire emergencies.

 If you are unsure if wages paid are exempt please email us at email@example.com or call 8226 3750 (option 5).

 Further information is also available in the Payroll Tax Guide to Legislation.

-An employer (or a member of a Group of employers) who, in any month, pays wages which are liable to payroll tax in South Australia must register for payroll tax when the Australian wages bill of the employer or group exceeds $50 000 in any month.
+An employer (or a member of a group of employers) who, in any month, pays wages which are liable to payroll tax in South Australia must register for payroll tax when the Australian taxable wages of the employer or group exceeds:

-For ease of administration, RevenueSA recommends such registration when an employer's wages bill consistently exceeds $12 500 per week.
+For ease of administration, RevenueSA recommends such registration when an employer's taxable wages consistently exceeds:

 In general any remuneration attributed to employees is included.
 Common items are wages, salaries, commissions, bonuses, allowances, directors fees, fringe benefits, payments in kind, eligible termination payments and superannuation contributions.